 Here’s our stance: even if only a handful of your guests read your listing description all the way through, you need to deliver to beat out your competition.

 But professionally written content doesn’t just end at listing descriptions.
-Content marketing can be an effective way to garner a new audience for your rental—in fact, 45 percent of marketers claim blogging is this year’s number one marketing strategy.
+Content marketing can be an effective way to garner a new audience for your rental—in fact, 45 % of marketers claim blogging is this year’s number one marketing strategy.

-We’ve worked on listing descriptions for owners and strategized with property managers to create content marketing plans.
+We’ve worked on listing descriptions for owners and strategised with property managers to create content marketing plans.
 We’ve crafted email templates, written blog posts and website copy, and created guest personas for more targeted marketing.

 Guest Hook is the web’s first vacation rental copywriting agency.
-Using the rights words, we help you drive more potential guests towards booking.
+Using the right words, we help you drive more potential guests towards booking.
 We offer a full range of services including writing for listing descriptions and web copy, as well as content marketing.